ianstormtaylor/slate/.changeset/angry-files-kick.md

 'slate-react': patch
 ---

-This introduces a `useSlateSelection` hook and a `useSlateValue` hook for getting the selection end the editor value respectively.
-This also changes the implementation of SlateContext to use an incrementing value instead of an array replace to trigger updates
+* Introduces a `useSlateSelection` hook that triggers whenever the selection changes.
+* This also changes the implementation of SlateContext to use an incrementing value instead of an array replace to trigger updates